allmaps/allmaps/packages/leaflet/README.md

 ### `WarpedMapLayer#getConvexHull(projectionOptions)`

-Get the convex hull of all maps
+Get the convex hull of all maps in the layer

 The result is returned in lon-lat `EPSG:4326` by default.